davidovich/summon/README.md

         ls: [bash, ls, '{{ arg 0 "error msg" }}']
     ```

-When used, summon will remove the consumed args, as this would
+When args or arg is used, summon will remove the consumed args, so as to not
-surprisingly double the args in the resulting invocation.
-In other words, when
+append the args in the exec invocation.
+In other words, when accessing `{{ args
-accessing `{{ args }}`, summon will not append the resulting args, and using
+}}`, summon will not append the residual args, and using `{{ arg 0 "error"
-`{{ arg 0 "error" }}`, summon would only append the unconsumed args (after index 0).
+}}`, summon would only append the unconsumed args (after index 0).

 - `.osArgs` contains the whole command-line slice

 If the result of using args is a string representation of an array, like
 `[a b c d]` this array will be flattened to the final args array.

+##### `{{ swallowargs }}` Function

+> New in v0.16.0

+Swalowargs will consume all arguments.
+Use it to capture unwanted arguments
+that would be added by your user.
+This would be used when you want tight
+control of the arguments and not let the user add unknown arguments to the exec
+handle (which is the summon default).

 ##### Run Function